broadinstitute/cromwell/docs/developers/CwlParsing.md

 ## Convert the case classes into WOM representations

-As of today, CWL doesn't 'do' WOM bundles.
-It goes straight to executable:
+As of today, CWL doesn't produce WOM bundles.
+Instead, it goes straight to executable.